-7 Progression Rules and classification conventions
+6 Progression Rules and classification conventions

-7.1 Qualitative descriptors of classification bands for Candidates in Computer Science, or Mathematics and Computer Science an excellent knowledge of the material, and is able to use that innovatively in unfamiliar contexts.
+6.1 Qualitative descriptors of classification bands for Candidates in Computer Science, or Mathematics and Computer Science

+Distinction 70-100 The candidate shows excellent skills in reasoning, deductive logic and problem-solving.
+They demonstrate an excellent knowledge of the material, and is able to use that innovatively in unfamiliar contexts.
 Merit 65-69 The candidate shows very good skills in reasoning, deductive logic and problem-solving.
-He/she demonstrates a good or very good knowledge of much of the material.
+They demonstrate a good or very good knowledge of much of the material.
 Pass 50-64 The candidate shows adequate or good basic skills in reasoning, deductive logic and problem-solving.
-He/she demonstrates a sound knowledge of much of the material.
-Fail 40-49 the candidate shows reasonable understanding of at least part of the basic material and some skills in reasoning, deductive logic and problem-solving.
+They demonstrate a sound knowledge of much of the material.
+Fail 40-49 The candidate shows reasonable understanding of at least part of the basic material and some skills in reasoning, deductive logic and problem-solving.
 30-39 The candidate shows some limited grasp of at least part of the material 0-29 Little evidence of competence in the topics examined; the work is likely to show major misunderstanding and confusion, coupled with inaccurate calculations; the answers to questions attempted are likely to be fragmentary only.